 “The plan is still to reopen because most new cases were locals, not foreign travellers,” Mr Ratchaporn said.

 The situation requires close monitoring, said Chattan Kunjara Na Ayudhya, deputy governor of marketing for Asia and South Pacific at TAT.

-Koh Samui tightened measures for domestic arrivals from dark red and red zones, requiring negative Covid-19 test results from within 72 hours starting on July 26, even among the vaccinated.
+Koh Samui tightened measures for domestic arrivals from dark red and red zones, requiring negative Covid-19 test results no more than 72 hours old, starting on July 26, even among the vaccinated.
 Only one foreign visitor tested positive out of 78 total arrivals on the island.